 Why The Nature Conservancy Works in West Tennessee

-The ecologically distinct lands and waters of West Tennessee provide a number of unique habitat types for fish and wildlife that are not found anywhere else in the state.
-Additionally, the Mississippi River and its floodplains are recognized across our organization as a conservation priority.
-The Nature Conservancy has focused on conservation of the biologically rich Hatchie River, the longest unchannelized river in the region and one of the richest in aquatic wildlife.
+The lands and waters of West Tennessee provide a number of unique habitat types for fish and wildlife that are not found anywhere else in the state.
+Among many key areas of focus, since the 1980s TNC has worked to conserve the biologically rich Hatchie River, the longest unchannelized river in the region and one of the richest in aquatic wildlife.